Wonder Comics (DC Comics)

-Wonder Comics is a pop-up imprint of DC Comics.
-Curated by Brian Michael Bendis, the imprint focuses on reviving old characters and original characters set in the main DC universe.
+Wonder Comics was a pop-up imprint of DC Comics.
+Curated by Brian Michael Bendis, the imprint focused on reviving old characters and original characters set in the main DC Universe.

 History

 The imprint was announced in October 2018 with one ongoing series and three miniseries, Young Justice, Naomi, Dial H for Hero, and Wonder Twins.
 Wonder Comics published its first and flagship book in January 2019, Young Justice.